 The greatest Tests in history have not necessarily been about sudden rushes of adrenaline: at times they have been about the complete lack of it.
 Batsmen get metamorphosed into single-minded machines with the sole intention of surviving over after over and save the Test; bowlers toil along relentlessly to wear down the patience of the batsmen and get to the tail; the hawks around the bat prowl closer and closer to the bat as the match approaches to a close; and the nerves of the umpires and fans are tested under the pressure of the most severe intensity.

 Today was one such day.
-South Africa were reeling at 15 for three in six overs (including Graeme Smith, the man they had always looked to in the fourth innings of Tests) when AB de Villiers had walked out to join Hashim Amla; the pair put up a splendid display of batsmanship.
+South Africa were reeling at 15 for 3 in 6 overs (of the ones dismissed was Graeme Smith, the man they had always looked to in the fourth innings of Tests) when AB de Villiers had walked out to join Hashim Amla; the pair put up a splendid display of batsmanship.
 Amla brought out his “other” self from Eden Gardens 2009-10, while de Villiers summoned his alter ego from Adelaide Oval 2012-13.

 Together they saw off the Australians for over 30 overs when James Pattinson had struck Amla on the pads.
 Amla’s 41 was not enough, but it was a start to what was about to follow.
 Victory was out of the question now.
 When de Villiers returned to the pavilion at stumps with night-watchman Kyle Abbott in tow, there was only one question being asked across the cricket fraternity: will the others be able to hold out for a day?

 But Abbott batted; and batted; and batted; and batted.
 He blocked; he left; and whatever he did, there was no doubt about his intent.
 He was out there to stay and to postpone the advent of Faf du Plessis and JP Duminy to the crease by as much as possible: they had to move over his corpse to win him over.